tylerxiety/douban2imdb/README.md

 ### Additional Features
 - **TV Show Support**: Properly handles TV series with multiple seasons
-- **Rating Conversion**: Converts Douban's 5-star to IMDb's 10-point scale
+- **Rating Conversion**: Converts Douban's 5-star to IMDb's 10-star scale
 - **Resume Support**: Can continue from where it left off if interrupted
 - **Proxy Support**: Optional proxy configuration for better reliability

+## Requirements
+- Python 3.8 or higher

 ## Installation